Credit Letter Definition

 Ivan wants to purchase some products from Russia.
 Despite this, he is not able to visit the supplier.
 He wants to receive these products while protecting himself from the risks of international trade.
 To do this Ivan will use a credit letter of explanation.

 Ivan talks with his bank to have a line of credit letter made.
 Then, he sends the letter to the supplier.
 After having the letter for a few weeks the company attempts to use the letter of credit without sending a shipment notice.
 Luckily, Ivan is protected by his bank.
-They refuse to transfer the payment until a shipment confirmation is received.
+They refuse to transfer the payment until they received a shipment confirmation.